xjmnn/xjmnn.github.io/aboutme.md

 flexiblity Battery charger managment Technolgy and solution, Application in Industrial and System intergrate!

+### Smart Bidirectional power PSU and Charger

+A power supply system that can convert electrical energy in two directions.
+It allows for bidirectional energy flow, meaning it can be used as a smart charger and also as a core module for uninterruptible power supply for devices.

 ### IOT Solution

 Take your smart terminal to Cloud and intergrate with App and WEB control!
 It's good idea in this place!